It seems impossible, doesn’t it?

 Make a potato battery and light up a bulb?
 That doesn’t sound right.

 But yes, you can do it.

-In fact, the potato battery experiment is a project that is used by many schools to teach kids about electricity.
+In fact, the potato battery experiment is a Science project that is used by many schools to teach kids about electricity.

 If you don’t have a potato in the house, lemons are good alternatives.
 You can even do a test using different fruit and vegetables and see which one works better than the other.
 There are also science toys for sale for this particular activity.

 potato battery experiment, physics, circuits, electricity, engineering